privacyidea/privacyideaadm/doc/index.rst

     * user: list the available users.
     * token: token commands used to list tokens, assign, enroll, resync ...
-    * machine: machine commands used to create new machines and assign tokens and applications to these machines
+    * machine: machine commands used to list machines and assign tokens and applications to these machines
     * securitymodule: Get the status of the securitymodule or set the password of the securitymodule
     * config: server configuration
     * realm: realm configuration